jwoos/rainbowgif/README.md

 ## Usage
 Clone it and assuming you have Go a version greater than or equal to 1.11, you should just be able to do a `go mod download` to download all the modules and then `go build`.
 This should output a binary in the directory.
 Run it with by doing `./rainbowgif <input> <output>`.

+### Options
+- `threads`: The number of goroutines to use when processing the GIF
+- `gradient`: The list of colors to use as the overlay.
+When omitted, it will default to ROYGBV.
+	- **NOTE** - please note that at this point, you will have to provide a last color that's similar to your first to get a smooth loop.
+This will be fixed in an upcoming change.

 ## Technical Detail
 This makes use of https://github.com/lucasb-eyer/go-colorful - this library saved me a lot of travel since the standard color library doesn't cover all this.